Minerva-Dev-Team/plastiscan/README.md

 Data is available at [Corp.pirika.org](https://corp.pirika.org/en/public-survey-results) under the [CC BY 4.0 DEED](https://creativecommons.org/licenses/by/4.0/) license.

 Trained models:
-You can You can view and download the models trained in our tests from this [Google Drive folder](https://drive.google.com/drive/folders/1xScl7DJTdJ5olP4GrHceEzDTeXhmDppx?usp=sharing)
+You can view and download the models trained in our tests from this [Google Drive folder](https://drive.google.com/drive/folders/1xScl7DJTdJ5olP4GrHceEzDTeXhmDppx?usp=sharing)